MetaMask/core/README.md

   - If you are using [nvm](https://github.com/creationix/nvm#installation) (recommended) running `nvm use` will automatically choose the right node version for you.
 - Install [Yarn v3](https://yarnpkg.com/getting-started/install).
 - Run `yarn install` to install dependencies and run any required post-install scripts.
-- Run `yarn simple-git-hooks` to add a [Git hook](https://github.com/toplenboren/simple-git-hooks#what-is-a-git-hook) which will ensure that all files pass the linter before you push a branch.
+- Run `yarn simple-git-hooks` to add a [Git hook](https://github.com/toplenboren/simple-git-hooks#what-is-a-git-hook) to your local development environment which will ensure that all files pass the linter before you push a branch.

 ### Testing and Linting

 Run `yarn test` to run tests for all packages.
-Run `yarn workspace <package-name> run test` to run tests for a single package.
+Run `yarn workspace <package-name> run test` to run tests for a single package (where `<package-name>` is the published name of a package, e.g. `@metamask/announcement-controller`, not its location within the monorepo, e.g. `packages/announcement-controller`).

 Run `yarn lint` to lint all files and show possible violations, or run `yarn lint:fix` to fix any automatically fixable violations.

 ### Release & Publishing

-This project follows a unique release process.
+This project follows a process which is unique to this repo.
 The [`create-release-branch`](https://github.com/MetaMask/create-release-branch) tool and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) GitHub action are used to automate the release process; see those repositories for more information about how they work.

 1. To begin the release process, run `create-release-branch`, specifying the packages you want to release.
 This tool will bump versions and update changelogs across the monorepo automatically, then create a new branch for you.